 The Ministry of Interior sometimes does not register children as Israeli and have only one Israeli parent, if the parent's status is questioned.
 In one such case, two babies were not registered in the population registry at all because the Ministry of Interior wanted their Israeli mother to give up her citizenship in exchange for permanent residency, because she was not eligible for citizenship.
 There are other cases where the a child's status is not recorded for month's because the Ministry has demands of similar nature from the parent.
-Apart from infringing upon the child's right to legal status (whether as citizen or resident), this practice means that in the first months and idem
+Apart from infringing upon the child's right to legal status (whether as citizen or resident), this practice means that in the first months and years of their lives, these children are deprived of national health care and other (mostly financial) benefits that are granted to families with children.

 &lt;sup>5 Letter signed by former deputy Supreme Court president Dr. Haim Cohn (also Chair of DCI-Israel's advisory board) and law professors Ruth Gavison, Mordechai Kremnitzer, Israel Gilead, Menachem Mautner, Joseph Edrey, Ron Shapira and David Kretzmer.
 Those who signed are deans of the Tel Aviv, Haifa, Bar-Ilan and Hebrew University law schools.
-In: Ha'aretz, December 26, 2001.
-The first two areas of our comments on the implementation of article 7 have been written by advocate Einat Hurvitz of the Israel Religious Action Center, Jerusalem.
+In: Ha'arretz, December 26, 2001.

+&lt;sup>6 The first two areas of our comments on the implementation of article 7 have been written by advocate Einat Hurvitz of the Israel Religious Action Center, Jerusalem.